 New Jersey Processing Facilities for W.R.
 Grace Vermiculite

 The W.R.
 Grace vermiculite mine in Libby, Montana, was the world’s leading producer of vermiculite, exporting hundreds of thousands of tons of asbestos-contaminated product to refineries across the nation.
 Seven refineries in New Jersey received vermiculite from the Libby mine, exposing workers to the fibers as they “puffed” the mineral into its usable form.

 W.R.
 Grace’s Zonolite facility at 15 Industrial Drive in Hamilton Township began processing Libby’s vermiculite in 1948.
 Approximately 100,000 tons of asbestos-laden vermiculite was refined at the facility, which possessed the state’s only heat expansion equipment.
 The process of “exfoliating” vermiculite through heat exposure was one of the most dangerous steps of refining, releasing high amounts of asbestos into the air as the vermiculite was “popped.”
 This facility was named a Superfund site by the EPA and cleanup efforts were launched in 2006.

 Other W.R.
 Grace Zonolite facilities in New Jersey included:

 - 595 Rive Road, Edgewater

 These seven facilities processed over 2,500 shipments from Libby, totaling more than 338,000 tons of vermiculite.

 A.O.
 Polymer produced compounds such as plastics, resins and special polymers between the 1960s and 1993.
-In the 1970s, the facility was cited for numerous health violations, including 13 air quality violations, improper disposal of waste water and contamination of local drinking water.
-During the 1981 cleanup efforts, 61 cubic yards of asbestos material were removed from the four acre site.
+In the 1970s, the facility was cited for numerous health violations, including improper disposal of wastewater, contamination of local drinking water and 13 air quality violations.
+During the 1981 cleanup efforts, 61 cubic yards of asbestos material was removed from the four-acre site.